Malta fiddles on migrants, as Libya burns

 "We will be there [in Libya] no matter what the outcome.
 We are decisive on that," Turkish vice-president Fuat Oktay said on Friday.

-The war is also complicated because, while most EU states back al-Sarraj, France has given diplomatic and military assistance to Haftar's side.
+The war is also complicated because, while most EU and Nato states back al-Sarraj, France has given diplomatic and military assistance to Haftar.

 The source in the Maltese delegation declined to comment on that.